mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

 1. Bahdanau, Dzmitry, Kyunghyun Cho, and Yoshua Bengio.
 "Neural machine translation by jointly learning to align and translate." arXiv preprint arXiv:1409.0473 (2014).

 1. Graves, Alex, Greg Wayne, and Ivo Danihelka.
 "Neural turing machines." arXiv preprint arXiv:1410.5401 (2014).
+  - External memory source coupling for attention  (analogous to turing machine )
+    - How to show it? what's the background?
+Experiments?
+How much they differ and align?
+Whats the perspective?
+  - copying, storing and associative recall

 1. Zhao, Junbo, Michael Mathieu, and Yann LeCun.
-"Energy-based generative adversarial network." arXiv preprint arXiv:1609.03126 (2016).
+"Energy-based generative adversarial network." arXiv preprint arXiv:1609.03126 (2016).li
   - D: Assign low energy to data distribution (not normalized probabilities)
   - G: Sample data from the low energy by a parameterized function.
   - Convergence proof using hinge loss.